ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 ```

 The point is that only `create` and `sub` can be used to create `date` records.
-Therefore, it is not possible for the user of the module to create ill-formed
+Therefore, it is not possible for the user to create ill-formed
 records.
 Actually, our implementation uses a record, but we could change it and
 be sure that it will not break any code that relies on this module!
 This makes
 a lot of sense in a library since subsequent versions of the same library can
-continue to expose the same interface, while internally changing the
+continue to expose the same interface while internally changing the
 implementation, including data structures.

 ## Submodules